Eric R. Anderberg, Chair

 E. Lyle McCoy

 Until October 2015, Mr. McCoy served as the Managing Director and Head of Public Finance & Infrastructure at Bank of Montreal and BMO Capital Markets Corp.
 He is a 27-year corporate finance industry veteran.
 Since joining BMO Capital Markets in 1982, Mr. McCoy held various roles of increasing responsibility.
 Previously he served as a Managing Director in BMO’s Financial Products Group where he was instrumental in growing the firm’s Chicago-based U.S. derivatives practice.
 Mr. McCoy also worked in BMO’s Toronto and Vancouver offices in corporate and government banking where he focused on covering Crown, provincial and other government-owned related agencies.
 He has held positions in structured finance and credit groups.
 Mr. McCoy holds an MBA from York University and a Bachelors Degree in Political Science and Economics from Queen’s University in Canada.
-Appointed as a Member of the Authority in January 2016 by Governor Bruce Rauner, Mr. McCoy serves on the Authority’s Audit Plus, Conduit and Direct/Alternative Committees.
+First appointed as a Member of the Authority in December 2015 by Governor Bruce Rauner, Mr. McCoy serves on the Authority’s Audit Plus, Conduit and Direct/Alternative Committees.

 Terrence M. O'Brien